lineality/needs_goals_assessment_disambiguation/README.md

 (This basic table can be modified case by case for various items such as stretch-goals, etc.)

+# List: Different Contexts for 'Need'
+1. What do you *do* and use *now*?
+(Current workflow)
+2. What do you *need* right *now*?
+(Right Now)
+3. What will you *need* in the medium-term (foreseeable) future?
+(Nearterm)
+4. What do you think that you can/will be *able to* do?
+(Ability) (Very often people think the possible is impossible and shut down, in terms of their own ability.)
+5. What do you think is *possible* to do? / What do you think can be delivered to help you?
+(Feasibility) (Very often people think the possible is impossible and shut down, in terms of tools and workflow.)
+6. What do you plan and *expect* to do in the future?
+(Expectation)
+7. What do you ideally *hope* to do in the future?
+(Dream)

 ## Other Factors and considerations
 1. Do not rush: Be patient and expect that communication and articulation is a process that takes time and iterations.
 If you rush, your data will be noisy (usually problematically noisy).
 If you assumed that a solid Needs & Goals Analysis was done, but you see that the user / customer / stakeholder seems to be changing their mind about what they want, double check that a Needs & Goals Analysis was done and how.
 If there was no sufficient Needs & Goals Analysis, and neither you nor the user knows what the goal is or should be, that is a problem that in most cases prevents the (unknown) goal from being met.